-Saint Mary’s College welcomes applications from citizens of other countries.
+Saint Mary’s College is currently in the process of certification to welcome international students into our graduate programs.
+Additional information will be posted as it becomes available.
+Once certified, Saint Mary's will welcome graduate applications from citizens of other countries.
 In addition to our International Orientation Program, Saint Mary's College provides dedicated international student services, advising, and programming.
-An English Language School is available to students who want to polish their skills before enrolling at Saint Mary's.

 In addition to the application procedures established for US citizens or permanent residents, international applicants must provide proof of English proficiency and proof of financial ability.
 International students enrolled in a campus-based graduate program must also obtain health insurance.